tmodell/The-Quincer-Chronicles-Toner-is-Low/README.md

 Jeevan Bhullar - Interaction and Integration

-Iteraction and integration means working with all of the teams to create the state machine and make sure that each element can be integrated into the game whole.
+Interaction and integration means working with all of the teams to create the state machine and make sure that each element can be integrated into the game whole.

 Samuel Vasquez - Combat Interaction

 Dzuy Nguyen- Combat Interaction

-Combat interaction means working out how the combat will work, from movement to weapon effects.
+Combat interaction means working out how the combat will work, from movement on an isometric grid to weapon effects.

 John Geronimo - NPC Interaction